 Prohibits departments from taking disciplinary action against employees in the state classified civil service for communicating with legislators or their staff; stipulates disciplinary action may be taken if the communication is prohibited by law and disciplinary action is exercised as authorized by law.
 Executive deletes.
-House, Senate, and Conference retain.
+House and Senate retain.
 (Governor declared this section unenforceable in FY 2021-22.)

 Sec.
-208. Use of Funding for Legal Services - RETAINS
+208. Use of Funding for Legal Services - REVISED

 Prohibits using appropriations to hire a person to provide legal services that are the responsibility of the attorney general; prohibition does not apply to legal services for bonding activities and for those outside legal services that the attorney general authorizes.
 Executive and House retain current year language.
 Senate revises to permit using outside legal services that are the responsibility, or under the discretion, of the attorney general to provide; authorizes departments and agencies to request reimbursement from the attorney general for costs incurred from hiring outside legal counsel.
-Conference retains current law.

 Sec.
-210. Countercyclical Budget and Economic Stabilization Fund - RETAINED
+210. Countercyclical Budget and Economic Stabilization Fund - REVISED

 Executive includes no countercyclical budget and economic stabilization fund deposit in FY 2022-23 but includes \$51.8 million as part of the FY 2021-22 supplemental recommendation.
 House provides a \$100.0 million pay-in for FY 2022-23.
 Senate makes no pay-in for FY 2022-23.
-Conference includes no deposit in FY 2022-23 but deposits in \$180.0 million in FY 2021-22.